 Financial planning refers to the process of examining one’s finances, setting appropriate financial goals and laying out actions required for achieving the goals.
 It is not a one-time activity, but a continuous process that ensures an individual’s finances are managed wisely.
 Many confuse financial planning with retirement planning.
 The two are not the same.
 Retirement planning is limited to setting aside funds to meet the retirement stage of life.
 Financial planning is broader in its scope.
 It encompasses visualizing all financial needs of the future like children’s education, marriage, housing loan, medical emergencies and so on.
 The needs are prioritized and also categorized into short term, medium-term, and long term goals.
 Proactive steps are devised and implemented to meet these financial goals.

 The rich hire expert financial planners to help them.
 How about the normal person?
 Financial planners and other qualified professionals offer services such as tax planning, budgeting, estate plans, and investing but are highly expensive.
 The truth is financial planning is no rocket science.
 You can come up with an effective financial plan for your future provided you put in the required effort and discipline.
+Learning how to take advantage of discounts is very helpful with insurance you require, such as Amica discounts for car insurance.

 Let’s dive into the steps you should follow to create a sound financial plan for the future.